fresheneesz/bitcoinThroughputAnalysis/README.md

 I had a hard time finding data for disk space in the world, but I took a look at the [cheapest smartphones you can get in india](https://www.scoopwhoop.com/9-best-budget-smartphones-you-can-get-in-india-in-january-2019/) for an idea.
 The [Xiaomi Redmi Y2 specs](https://pricebaba.com/mobile/xiaomi-redmi-y2) can be bought for about 8,600 rupees ($120) and has 32GB of storage.
 This seems like a reasonable amount of storage to expect somone would have even in a poor country, given that you can get a 32GB SD card for $7 these days.

-The cost of hard disk space is declining at a rate of [about 25%](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/), tho that rate is declining.
+The cost of hard disk space is declining at a rate of [about 25%](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/), tho that rate is slowing.

 ## CPU speed

-These I have far less information about because its difficult to know how many transactions a machine with some given specs could validate.
+I was not able to get good information about CPU speed because it's difficult to know how many transactions a machine with some given specs could validate.
 I would [be curious](https://bitcoin.stackexchange.com/questions/87864/how-can-i-calculate-estimate-how-quickly-a-machine-can-verify-transactions-on-th) to know more.
 However, [Eric Kuhn mentioned](https://twitter.com/erickuhn19/status/1095553655086804993) that verifying the transactions can be a much larger bottleneck than downloading them.
 There are about [415 million transactions](https://www.blockchain.com/charts/n-transactions-total) in the bitcoin blockchain, and if it can take 25 days to verify everything, as Eric Kuhn mentioned, that means his raspberry pi could only verify about 192 tps.

 The cost of cpu power is decreasing at less than [20%/year](https://www.imf.org/~/media/Files/Conferences/2017-stats-forum/session-6-kenneth-flamm.ashx), so I'll use LukeJr's number of 17%/year for cost of CPU power.